101vinayak/Image_Denoising_Project/README.md

 # Image_Denoising_Project
-Denoising images with a Convolution-Deconvolution(Autoencoders) Stacked Structure
+Denoising images with a Convolution-Deconvolution(Autoencoders) Gated-Structure and Denoising-Autoencoder Sequential-Structure and compare the results